IrisShaders/glsl-transformer/README.md

 Of course all of this wouldn't be possible without ANTLR4 and its contributors, in particular Terence Parr, the creator of ANTLR and author of the ANTLR book.
 Thanks!

+## Support

+If something breaks, please make an issue report with the details so I can fix the issue and add a testcase.
+Until 1.0 is released, expect many features to be untested.
+For more direct support, you can also ask in the `glsl-transformer` thread in the [Iris discord server](https://discord.gg/jQJnav2jPu).

 # Usage

 ## Building and Testing